rizac/web-KPI-memo/README.md

 # Web-KPI-memo

-Key performance inicators (KPI) for web services can be extracted in several ways, usually via web service analytics tools.
+Key performance inicators (KPI) for web services can be extracted in several ways, usually via analytics tools.
 In this document, we shortly describe how to install and run [GoAccess](https://goaccess.io/man), an analytics tool that parses and collect data from the server access logs.

 <details>

-   <summary>With respect to other analytics tools that were investigated (Google analytics, Matomo)
-   the procedure described is more low-level and generally simpler (click for details)</summary>
+   <summary>Compare with Google analytics and Matomo (click for details)</summary>

    PROs:

-   1. Privacy (100% data owneership) and full control over what can be disseminated or not
+   1. Privacy (100% data ownership, as Matomo) and full control over what can be disseminated or not

    2. No injection of JavaScript code in your hosted HTML, which in turn allows to: